Peaceful end to a regional 'water war'

 As it should.
 Thankfully.

-An agreement to the dispute was announced recently by the Peace River Manasota Regional Water Authority, which is the water-supply utility serving Charlotte, Sarasota and DeSoto counties.
-Members of the authority were involved in a legal challenge brought by the Polk Regional Water Cooperative, Polk County government and five cities in Polk over a request for rights to withdraw more water from the river in coming decades.
+An agreement to the dispute was announced recently by the Peace River Manasota Regional Water Supply Authority, which water utility serving Charlotte, Sarasota and DeSoto counties.
+Members of the authority were involved in a legal challenge brought by the Polk Regional Water Cooperative, Polk County government and five cities in Polk over PRMRWSA’s request for rights to withdraw more water from the river in coming decades.

-It seemed a curious contention, in that the permitted withdrawals would come well downstream from Polk County — not far from where the large, freshwater river drains into the Gulf of Mexico.
+It seemed a curious contention, in that the permitted withdrawals would come well downstream from Polk County — not far from where the large, freshwater river empties into the Gulf of Mexico.

 But it was a potentially costly challenge which threatened to limit plans by the regional authority to build a third reservoir in DeSoto County near the North Port city line.
 The Peace River Authority took it so seriously that members earlier this year authorized spending $500,000 on legal fees.
-More than half that amount already had been spend in litigation before by a state agency.
+More than half that amount had been spent already in litigation before a state agency.

 And then, the matter involved nothing less than sustainable growth both here and in Polk.

 A permit from the Southwest Florida Water Management District, known as Swiftmud, currently allows the regional authority to divert 120 million gallons a day to its reservoirs.
 This comes from the river only during the rainy season, when flow is high.
-Roughly 35 million gallons a day is now allocated for residents and businesses in Manatee, Sarasota, Charlotte and DeSoto.
+Roughly 35 million gallons a day are now allocated for residents and businesses in Manatee, Sarasota, Charlotte and DeSoto counties.

 However, the authority expects to build another reservoir to accommodate anticipated growth.
 The reservoirs are needed here both in emergencies and during the bone-dry winter months, when the river level drops.

-A request to Swiftmud from the authority asked for a new permit for 258 million gallons a day.
+PRMRWSA asked Swiftmud for a new permit allowing it to withdraw 258 million gallons a day.
 Again, those days would come well into the future, but without it growth would be hampered.

 Polk communities, also considering their future needs, objected, fearing they’d get cut out of the equation by water-greedy neighbors on the coast.